The platform uses a relational database to store data. Retrieving data can involve

 To mitigate this potential complexity, use the following property to limit join complexity and

-size.
-Navigate to System Properties > System to find the property with the
+Navigate to System Properties > System and find the property with this

-description, Max number of database joins per query.
-Smaller values cause the system
+Max number of database joins per query.
+Smaller values cause the system to issue a

-to issue a larger number of less complex queries.
-Larger values reduce the number of queries at
+larger number of less complex queries.
+Larger values reduce the number of queries at the cost of

-the cost of additional complexity per query.
-In the absence of known database issues stemming
+additional complexity per query.
+In the absence of known database issues stemming from large

 This property specifies the maximum number of joins the system prefers to do.
 In certain edge